vieapps/Utility.WAMPRouter/README.md

 # VIEApps NGX WAMP Router

-A tiny router for serving messages of RPC and Pub/Sub via web application messaging protocol (WAMP)
+A tiny router for serving messages of RPC and Pub/Sub via web application messaging protocol

 ## Features

-- Run as an interactive app (Windows Desktop app or Linux Console app) or as a background service (Windows Service or Linux Daemon via **systemd**)
+- Run as an interactive app (Windows Desktop app or Linux/macOS Console app) or as a background service (Windows Service or Linux/macOS Daemon)
 - Run behide the firewall (authentication is optional)
 - Serving both type of message: JSON & MessagePack